wp-plugins/simple-banner/readme.txt

 * First Version.

 == Upgrade Notice ==

+= 1.0.3 =
+Additional fixes for more themes, specifically "Twenty *" themes by Wordpress.

 = 1.0.2 =
 If your banner didn't work before, it probably does now.